 Regardless of which streaming platform you choose, the ability to capture streaming data is fundamental to the real-time data analytics stack.

 Real-time databases should offer high throughput on inserts, columnar storage for compression and low-latency reads, and functional integrations with publication layers.

-The following databases have emerged as the most popular open-source real-time databases:
+The following databases have emerged as the most popular open-source databases for real-time analytics: